nikodunk/blog/_writing/how-to-chain-functions-with-await-async.md

 - Finally, `res.send()` must not be sent until `saveToCloudFirestore()` and `sendEmailInSendgrid()` have been run and returned their values, otherwise our whole cloud function will interrupt before the work is done.
 For this, same pattern: We save the `saveToCloudFireStore()` and `sendEmailInSendgrid()` responses (the stuff they return) into a variable _whose sole purpose this time round is to mark when the above function is done_.
 This in a sense replaces a `.then()`: it waits till both of these variables (`savedToCloud` and `sentEmail`) "have arrived" (aka their Promise has been resolved), then runs `res.send()` with them.
 FYI this is so that Firebase/SendGrid know that cloud function has worked and don't re-send endlessly.
 - For readability's sake, I have **removed the try/catch wrappings** here that you should be doing in practice.
 You should never not catch errors, but removing them makes the async/await concept easier to understand.

-{{< highlight javascript "linenos=table" >}}

-// this is the cloud function you can call over HTTP.
-It is basically for email relay:
-// it gets an email from sendgrid, parses the fields, looks up the real email with the courseId,
-// saves to FireStore and sends and email with sendgrid.
+        this is the cloud function you can call over HTTP.
+It is basically for email relay: it gets an email from sendgrid, parses the fields, looks up the real email with the courseId, saves to FireStore and sends and email with sendgrid.
-// Finally, it sends a res.send() to end the cloud function

-// {_ import a bunch of shit _}
+        Finally, it sends a res.send() to end the cloud function _ import a bunch of shit _

         // main function
         exports.emailFunction = functions.https.onRequest(async (req, res) => {
             let fields = getFieldsFromRequest(req); // sync
             let courseId = extractCourseIdFromEmailAddress(fields); // sync
             let courseEmail = await getEmailOfCourseWithCourseId(courseId); // async
             let savedToCloud = await saveToCloudFirestore(fields, courseEmail, courseId); // async, will run once courseEmail above has been populated (aka Promise has been returned) let sentEmail = await sendEmailWithSendgrid(fields, courseEmail); // async, will also run once courseEmail above has been populated (aka Promise has been returned) res.status(200).send(savedToCloud, sentEmail); // will run once sentEmail and saveToCloud have been populated by their functions (aka their functions' Promises have been resolved).
         });

         // Helper functions below
             function getFieldsFromRequest(req) { // sync
             let fields = readTheFieldsFromReqWithBusboy(req)
             return fields;
         }

         function extractCourseIdFromEmailAddress(fields) { // sync
             let courseId = fields.to.substring(0, fields.to.indexOf('@'));
             return courseId;
         }

         async function getEmailOfCourseWithCourseId(courseId) { // async important
             let courseData = await database.get(courseId)
             let courseEmail = courseData.email;
             return courseEmail; // due to function being labeled async above, this is the equivalent of wrapping the whole function in 'return new Promise(resolve) => {}' and then returning a 'resolve(result)'
         }

         async function sendEmailWithSendgrid(fields, courseEmail) { // async important
             let msg = {to: courseEmail, from: fields.from, text: fields.text}
             let sentEmail = await sendgrid.send(msg)
             return sentEmail; // due to function being labeled async above, this is the equivalent of wrapping the whole function in 'return new Promise(resolve) => {}' and then returning a 'resolve(result)'
         }

         async function saveToCloudFirestore(fields, courseEmail, courseId) { // async important
             let savedToCloud = await database.add(fields, courseEmail, courseId) return savedToCloud;
         }

-{{< / highlight >}}

 Again, **wrap the 3 last async functions and the main function in try{}catch{} to catch errors**.
 Also, the database code cannot be copied over like this – it's just for illustrative purposes.
 You have been warned!